ASXAIMJSE

 Overview

-The Makhado coal project which CoAL has a 100% interest in is situated north of Soutpansberg, 60km from Messina in the Limpopo Province close to Rio Tinto’s Chapudi Project.
-During the year, aeromagnetic surveying at the project was completed with in-depth geophysical modelling underway.
+The Makhado coal project which CoAL has a 100% interest in is situated north of Soutpansberg, 60km from Musina in the Limpopo Province close to Rio Tinto’s Chapudi Project.
+During 2008, aeromagnetic surveying at the project was completed and since then in-depth geophysical modelling has been completed.
 The Makhado project covers an area of more than 23,000 hectares in the Mopane/Soutspansberg coalfield.

-CoAL in the past weeks entered into a joint venture deal with Rio Tinto Coal companies in the Limpopo Province.
-The Rio associates, Kwezi Mining, Chapudi Coal and CoAL signed a deal which involved a joint venture and farm swap agreement.
+CoAL entered into a joint venture deal with Rio Tinto Coal companies in the Limpopo Province.
+The Rio associates, Kwezi Mining, Chapudi Coal and CoAL signed a memorandum of understanding which involved a joint venture and farm swap agreement.
 The rationalisation of the Chapudi and CoAL farms provides a significant benefit to both companies in terms of bringing the collective properties into commercial production.

-Makhado straddles the railway line which runs from Musina and which is an important link to the Richards Bay Coal Terminal.
+Makhado is close to the railway line which runs from Musina and which is an important link to the Richards Bay Coal Terminal.
 The alternative route, through Mozambique to the port of Maputo, requires an upgrade which has been committed by the owners of both the rail line and the Maputo coal terminal.
-CoAL has initiated discussions with parties associated with the infrastructure and believe at this stage that exports will be shipped through the Maputo port rather than Richards Bay.
+CoAL has initiated discussions with parties associated with the infrastructure and believe at this stage that exports will be shipped through the Maputo port (Matola) in Mozambique.

 Future